 Add new tasks for new findings.
-Re-open closed tasks for findings that keep re-occuring even though they were closed in Asana already.
+Re-open closed tasks for findings that keep re-occuring even though they were closed in Clickup already.
 Do not open a new task for closed tasks that have a comment regarding acceptance of the vulnerability.

 Provide an overview of the recent scan in the #security channel in RC.

 On a monthly basis, the security team provides a metric sheet to management and presents in the all-hands meeting.
 The sheet can be found in GDrive.
-On a weekly basis, the security team reports the status of the current tasks and issues in the all-hands meeting as per an Asana export and addition to the newsletter.
+On a weekly basis, the security team reports the status of the current tasks and issues in the all-hands meeting as per an Clickup export and addition to the newsletter.